rob040/ESP_WiFiManagerLite2/README.md

 The web configuration portal, served from the `ESP32/ESP8266 WiFi` is operating as an access point (AP) with configurable static IP address or use default IP Address of 192.168.4.1

+The precurser of this library, the [`Khoi Hoang ESP_WiFiManager_Lite`](https://github.com/khoih-prog/ESP_WiFiManager_Lite) is also to be mentioned, because A) it is still too big (73kB (with LittleFS, LibFS, libDNS, WebServer), compared to tzapu/WiFiManager 95kB, and this library adds 34kB (with emulated EEPROM store and 4 WiFi Credentials)), and B) too Complex configuration and too many configuration options to think of.

 New recent features:

 - **MultiWiFi** feature for configuring/auto(re)connecting **ESP32/ESP8266 WiFi** to the available MultiWiFi APs at runtime.
-- **Multi/DoubleDetectDetector** feature to force Config Portal when multi/double reset is detected within predetermined time, default 10s.
+- **MultiDetectDetector** (MRD) feature to force Config Portal when double or multi resets are detected within predetermined time, default 10s.
 - **Powerful-yet-simple-to-use feature to enable adding dynamic custom parameters** from sketch and input using the same Config Portal.
-Config Portal will be auto-adjusted to match the number of dynamic parameters.
+Config Portal screen will be auto-adjusted to match the number of dynamic parameters.
 - Optional default **Credentials as well as Dynamic parameters to be optionally autoloaded into Config Portal** to use or change instead of manually input.
 - Dynamic custom parameters to be saved **automatically in non-volatile memory, such as LittleFS, SPIFFS or EEPROM.**.
 - Configurable **Config Portal Title** to be either BoardName or default undistinguishable names.
 - Examples are designed to separate Credentials / Defines / Dynamic Params / Code so that you can change Credentials / Dynamic Params quickly for each device.
-- Control Config Portal from software or Virtual Switches
+- Control (initiate) Config Portal from software.
-- To permit autoreset after configurable timeout if DRD/MRD or non-persistent forced-CP
+- To permit autoreset after configurable timeout if MRD or non-persistent forced-CP
 - Use new ESP32 LittleFS features
 - **Scan WiFi networks** for selection in Configuration Portal